 What we’re trying to say is

 Don’t stop enjoying the things that make life worth living, but just take the time to think about the changes you are willing and able to make that will bring your personal footprint down.
-And, for everything we can’t or won’t get rid of, we have trees and offsets.
+We can all take individual actions to reduce climate change and, for those emissions that we can’t or won’t get rid of, we have trees and offsets.
 That’s what Selva is here for.